rungulus/Bucket/README.md

 `allowedChannelId` can also be the ID of a thread, if that's more your speed.

-3. Open a terminal/command prompt in the validation folder and run `node index.js`
+3. Open a terminal/command prompt in the validation folder and run `node bucket2.mjs`

-If you're having issues with the bot, make sure the dependencies are installed by running `npm install discord.js node-fetch`
+If you're having issues with the bot, make sure the dependencies are installed by running `npm install discord.js node-fetch openai`

 Bucket will log responses, and who triggered the bot in the `/logs/` folder.

+## Future Plans
+- Better Emote Support
+- Working "train from bot response" system

-## That's all!
+## Contributing
-If you see an issue, or want to make an improvement please feel free!
+Feel Free!
+If you want to change something just open a PR.